 What is Mezcal?

-Born in Oaxaca, Mexico, Mezcal is a distilled alcoholic beverage derived from agave plants, and more specifically, the heart of the agave plant knows as the “piña.”
+Born in Oaxaca, Mexico, Mezcal is a distilled alcoholic beverage derived from agave plants, and more specifically, the heart of the agave plant known as the “piña.”
 It has a robustly smoky flavor.
 Although it may be consumed neat, it is usually balanced with other spirits as well as fruit purees.

 We recommend using El Silencio Mezcal, which is created using traditional processes, in which agave plants are roasted, crushed, and double-distilled.
 This process results in a full-bodied flavor.
 However, other brands of Mezcal will work just fine for this cocktail too.